xDarkicex/lynx/README.md

 ## Commercial Use and Support

-### Open Source
+### Open Source License
-Lynx Codex is licensed under GNU GPL v3.0, making it free for open source projects and personal use.
+Lynx Codex is licensed under GNU GPL v3.0 for open source projects, personal use, and educational purposes.
+Individual developers and hobbyists are welcome to use, modify, and contribute to the project under these terms.

-### Commercial Licensing
+### Commercial Licensing Required
+**If you, your company, or your clients are running Lynx Codex in production environments, as a service (SaaS/API), or as part of proprietary projects, you must secure a commercial license before deployment.** This includes:

+- Internal enterprise usage within organizations
+- SaaS or API service offerings
+- Integration into proprietary software products
+- Commercial consulting or service delivery
+- Any usage that generates revenue or supports business operations

+### Enterprise Support and Services
-For commercial use, enterprise support, and custom integrations:
+For commercial licensing, enterprise support, and custom integrations:

+- **Commercial Licensing**: GPL-free licensing for proprietary use
 - **Professional Support**: Priority bug fixes and feature requests
 - **Custom Integrations**: Tailored solutions for enterprise workflows
 - **Training and Consulting**: Team training and implementation consulting